benchttp/cli/README.md

 ## About

 `benchttp/cli` is a command-line interface that runs benchmarks on HTTP endpoints.
-Highly configurable, it can be used as a CI step as well as a testing tool at development time.
+Highly configurable, it can be used as a development tool at design time as well as a CI step thanks to the testing suite.

 ## Installation